longmalongma/TW-GRPO/README.md

 >    - Qwen2.5-VL-7B(zero-shot)/VideoChat-R1/TW-GRPO on all datasets.
 >    - Additional Video-R1 results on CLEVRER/Next-GQA.

-After downloading the datasets and completing training, evaluate TW-GRPO using:
+After downloading the datasets and completing training, or downloading our model parameters (available at [here](https://huggingface.co/Falconss1/TW-GRPO)), you can evaluate TW-GRPO using the following script:

 ```bash
 bash scripts/evaluate.sh
 ```
 To evaluate baselines, you need to download the model first:
 ```bash
 # For Video-R1 model